 Board service is a way of “giving back” to Tapestry.
 It also fosters a sense of community, as you engage in planning; stimulating discussions; and hands-on projects with your fellow dancers.
 If this is of interest to you, and you feel you could be of service, please review the application and board role description documents.
 Apply by May 15; new board members begin terms in July.
 Feel free to ask Nominating Committee members David Kirchner, Barb Hassing, Gordon Olsen, and Steve Petersen any questions you may have.

-To apply, download the application at the end of this page and follow the instructions in the PDF.
+To apply, download the board application and follow the instructions.
 Thank you for your generosity and commitment to your dance home!

 Board of Directors Role Description